Deadline for Applications: 30th January 2016.

-Shortlisted UK-based students will be invited to Edinburgh for interview on 22nd February 2013.
+Shortlisted UK-based students will be invited to Edinburgh for interview in February 2016.

 This is a unique time to study particle physics.
-The Large Hadron Collider (LHC) at CERN in Geneva, Switzerland produced its first physics collision in 2009 after 15 years of design and construction, and took excellent quality data during 2010 and 2011.
-On 4th of July 2012 the ATLAS and CMS collaborations at the LHC announced the discovery of a new particle with a mass of ~125 GeV compatible with the long searched for Higgs boson!
+The Large Hadron Collider (LHC) at CERN in Geneva, Switzerland produced its first physics collision in 2009 after 15 years of design and construction, and took excellent quality data during 2011 and 2012.
+On 4th of July 2012 the ATLAS and CMS collaborations at the LHC announced the discovery of a new particle with a mass of ~125 GeV compatible with the long-searched-for Higgs boson!
 University of Edinburgh researchers collaborate on two experiments at the LHC: ATLAS and LHCb.

 We offer fully-funded STFC studentships (for UK nationals and UK-based students only), SUPA studentships and University of Edinburgh Principal's Career Development PhD Scholarships (for any nationality).
 We welcome applicants who already hold a scholarship, and also to students who wish to apply for a PhD place in conjunction with a scholarship application.
-Most projects include the opportunity for a fully-funded long-term attachment to CERN for a year, or longer.More details about our PhD projects and funding opportunities are given below.
+Most projects include the opportunity for a fully-funded long-term attachment to CERN for up to 18 months.More details about our PhD projects and funding opportunities are given below.

 High energy frontier physics at ATLAS